softwaremill/vote-counter/README.md

 2. Run the JAR manually or use the Docker image.
 The server listens on `8080` for HTTP and on `8090` for HTTPS requests.

+If the devices are configured to send heartbeats, you can view the status of the devices under the `/status` URL (or see the raw JSON data at `/heartbeats`).

 #### Running manually
 ```
 java -cp java -cp target/scala-2.11/vote-counter-assembly-1.0.jar -Dconfig.file=application.conf com.softwaremill.votecounter.web.VoteCounterWeb